croessner/nauthilus-website/docs/configuration/configuration-file.md

 This section defines all required settings that are required to run the server.

 ### server::address
+_Default: "127.0.0.1:9080"_

 This is the IPv4 or IPv6 addresses combined with a TCP port.

-Example:

 ```yaml
 server:
   address: "[::]:9443"
 ```

 ### server::haproxy_v2
+_Default: false_

 If this setting is turned on (true), Nauthilus can make use of the HAproxy version 2 protocol header to identify the original client request.

-Example:

 ```yaml
 server: